gitlabhq/omnibus-gitlab/doc/roles/README.md

 # Omnibus GitLab High Availability Roles

-NOTE: **Note:**
->- Introduced in GitLab EE 10.1.0
+> - Introduced in GitLab EE 10.1.0
->- The majority of these roles will only work on an [Enterprise Edition](https://about.gitlab.com/product/) installation of GitLab.
+> - The majority of these roles will only work on an [Enterprise Edition](https://about.gitlab.com/product/) installation of GitLab.

 Omnibus GitLab includes various software components/services to support running GitLab in a high availability configuration.
 By default, some of these supporting services